 Question paper is to be set on the spot jointly by the external and internal examiners.
-Two copies of the same to be submitted for the record to COE office, Kanya Maha Vidyalaya, Jalandhar
+Two copies of the same to be submitted for the record to COE office, Kanva Maha Vidyalaya, Jalandhar

-- I. The distribution of marks is as follows: - i) One experiment 20 Marks - ii) Brief Theory 6 Marks - iii) Viva-Voce 7 Marks - iv) Record (Practical file) 7Marks - II.
+II.
 There will be one sessions of 3 hours duration.
-The paper will have one session and will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner. - III.
-Number of candidates in a group for practical examination should not exceed 20. - IV.
+The paper will have one session and will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner.

+III.
+Number of candidates in a group for practical examination should not exceed 20.

+IV.
 In a single group no experiment be allotted to more than three examinee in any group.